iiab/iiab/roles/cups/README.md

 Run `ps aux | grep cups` and `systemctl status cups` to verify the CUPS systemd service is running well.

-Finally, keep an eye on `/var/log/cups/error_log` to be sure.
+Finally, keep an eye on: `/var/log/cups/error_log`

 ## Docs and Updates